schluppeck/dafni/unix-2-and-versions.md

 <img src="Git-Logo-2Color.png" width="40%">

+My (very brief) presentation on version control with git [as a markdown file](./version-control.md) or [as PDF](./version-control.pdf).
+This is what's covered in the lab class.

 Some really useful background is available in some brief videos produced by https://github.com

 ### What is version control?